 Active nests buzz with wasp traffic at dawn and dusk.
 You’ll see wasps flying in and out.
 Inactive nests sit empty and feel brittle.
 A quiet nest with a grey, broken envelope is easier to remove.

 Licensed technicians wear full-body suits, gloves, and face shields when removing active nests.
-They use long-reach poles, insecticidal dust, and spray equipment.
-This gear blocks stings and irritants.
+They use long-reach poles, insecticidal dust, and professional-grade sprayers.
+This gear blocks stings and keeps the tech protected.

 If you confirm a nest is inactive, gently knock it down with a broom or long stick.
 Slide it into a sealed bag and toss it in the trash.
 Then clean the area to remove leftover pheromones.